grale.inversion

 invert(populationSize, **kwargs)

 For the current grid, the current images data sets, run the genetic algorithm for the inversion.
 This calls the invert function in this module, which you can consult for other arguments that you can specify using keywords.
 In addition to the keyword arguments specified there, you can also specify gridSizeFactor, rescaleBasisFunctions and basisFunctionType which will be used to set the sizefactor, rescale and basistype parameters in the initialParameters of the addBasisFunctionsBasedOnCurrentGrid call that’s used internally.
-(TODO: also refer to defaultLensModelFunction)
+Note that in this function call the lensModelFunction argument is set to defaultLensModelFunction.

 If the same arguments need to be set for each call of this method, you can use setDefaultInversionArguments() to set them.
 Note that the options passed in kwargs will override the settings stored by that function.